philmish/byters/README.md

 # byters

-collection of utilities i find myself implementing everytime i work with bits and bytes in rust collected into a single crate. this crate treats bits as 0 indexed, starting at the least significant bit.
+a collection of utilities i find myself implementing everytime i work with bits and bytes in rust collected into a single crate. this crate treats bits as 0 indexed, starting at the least significant bit.

 these utilities include: